cat-girl-queen/catgirlqueen-repo/content/pages/index.md

         justifyContent: flex-start
     type: HeroSection
     actions: []
-    text: |
+    text: >
-      i'm the transfemme girl with the blank expression who will ruin your life
+      a.k.a. the transfemme girl with the blank expression who will ruin your life
 ---